chandu-atina/lp_solve_python_3x/README.md

 2) Extract the archive and copy extra/Python folder into lp_solve_5.5

+3) cd lp_solve_5.5/lpsolve55 and execute following command

+        $ sh ccc (on linux)
+        $ sh ccc.osx (on Mac)
+    Refer to readme.txt under same folder for more information (lp_solve_5.5/lpsolve55/).

 3) cd lp_solve_5.5/extra/Python/

+4) change lpsolve55 path in extra/Pythpn/setup.py to point to appropriate directory.

+        LPSOLVE55 = '../../lpsolve55/bin/ux64'  #change path to reflect appropriate path.
+> Note: In my case, I used linux 64 bit machine so folder 'bin/ux64/' created under lpsolve55 directory when executed "sh ccc" command from terminal.
+The folder contains the lpsolve library files.
+The LPSOLVE55 path in setup.py should point to the newly generated directory which contains the required lpsolve libraries(liblpsolve55.a).

-4) Use following command to install lpsolve extension into site-packages.
+5) Use following command to install lpsolve extension into site-packages.

         $python setup.py install